ASFHyP3/actions/README.md

 you should remove the [`check_untyped_defs`](https://mypy.readthedocs.io/en/stable/command_line.html#cmdoption-mypy-check-untyped-defs) option.
 Removing this option can be helpful when adding mypy to an existing codebase with portions of untyped code, or if you simply want the ability to opt out of static type checking on a per-function basis.

-See our [Mypy](https://github.com/ASFHyP3/.github-private/wiki/Mypy) wiki article for additional configuration tips and troubleshooting.

 ### [`reusable-git-object-name.yml`](./.github/workflows/reusable-git-object-name.yml)